-Iridium Ductility Testing: The fuel clads used to encapsulate the PuO_2 fuel are made of iridium.
-To better understand the properties of the cladding material, tensile tests were performed at a variety of temperatures to characterize the response of iridium as a function temperature and strain rate.
-Solid Propellant Fire Characterization Tests: A series of tests were conducted to investigate and characterize the environments underneath and near various types of solid propellants when burning in atmospheric conditions, and to measure the response of various isotopic materials or surrogates to those environments.
+(l) Solid propellant fire characterization tests.
+A series of tests were conducted to investigate and characterize the environments underneath and near various types of solid propellants when burning in atmospheric conditions and to measure the response of various isotopic materials or surrogates to those environments.

-4. NUCLEAR SAFETY ANALYSES
+IV.
+Nuclear safety analyses

-In the U.S., space nuclear systems are subject to several types of safety and environmental reviews during their development and application, such as those described in section 5.3 of the UN/IAEA Safety Framework.
-The focus of these reviews is on the Safety Analysis Report (SAR) and related documents prepared as part of the Launch Approval Processes.
-Elements of these documents important in review processes include:

-Launch Vehicle Databook: NASA prepares a Launch Vehicle Databook specific to the mission for use in DOE's development of analyses and safety analysis reports (SARs) for the launch approval process.
+- 7. In the United States, space nuclear power systems are subject to several types of safety and environmental reviews during their development and application, such as those described in section 5.3 of the Safety Framework.
+The focus of the reviews is on the Safety Analysis Report and related documents prepared as part of the launch approval processes.
+Elements of these documents important in review processes include: - (a) Launch Vehicle Databook.
+NASA prepares a Launch Vehicle Databook specific to the mission for use in the Department of Energy's development of analyses and safety analysis reports for the launch approval process.
 The Databook presents detailed reference design information regarding the mission, launch vehicle, spacecraft, launch complex, mission timeline and trajectory.
-In addition, the Databook identifies the range of potential accidents, and related accident environments (explosion overpressure, fireball, fragment, impact, and reentry) and probabilities.

-Safety Analysis Report: Each mission involving use of a space nuclear system is formally analyzed by the DOE to assess the nuclear safety and potential mission risks.
-These safety analyses are documented in SARs at three iterative levels as part of the Launch Approval Process.
-These reports include a Preliminary SAR (PSAR), a Draft SAR (DSAR), and a Final SAR (FSAR).

-Safety Evaluation Report: As part of the Launch Approval Process, an external group called the Interagency Nuclear Safety Review Panel (INSRP) reviews the NASA Databook and the DOE SAR and performs and independent safety assessment of the mission.
-INSRP documents the review and independent assessment in the Safety Evaluation Report (SER).
-During this process, NASA and DOE provide additional information that might be requested by INSRP in resolving potential technical issues.
-Early drafts of the SER and comments by the INSRP may be integrated into later versions of the SAR to strengthen the safety analysis.
+In addition, the Databook identifies the range of potential accidents and related accident environments (explosion overpressure, fireball, fragment, impact and re-entry) and probabilities; - (b) Safety Analysis Report.
+Each mission involving use of a nuclear power system in outer space is formally analysed by the Department of Energy to assess the nuclear safety and potential mission risks.
+The safety analyses are documented in safety analysis reports at three iterative levels as part of the launch approval process.
+The reports include a Preliminary Safety Analysis Report, a Draft Safety Analysis Report and a Final Safety Analysis Report; - (c) Safety Evaluation Report.
+As part of the launch approval process, an external group called the Interagency Nuclear Safety Review Panel reviews the NASA Databook and the Department of Energy's Safety Analysis Report and performs an independent safety assessment of the mission.
+The Review Panel documents the review and independent assessment in the Safety Evaluation Report.
+During this process, NASA and the Department of Energy provide additional information that might be requested by the Review Panel in resolving potential technical issues.
+Early drafts of the Safety Evaluation Report and comments by the Review Panel may be integrated into later versions of the Safety Analysis Report to strengthen the safety analysis.

-5. SAFETY ANALYSIS COMPUTATIONAL OVERVIEW
+V. Safety analysis computational overview

-The launch safety analysis is performed using a suite of computer codes to model various stages and phenomena of the accident sequence, radioisotope release ("source term"), radioisotope transport, and consequences.
-Figure 2 shows the computation flow for the launch approval safety analysis.
-NASA develops a Databook for the launch vehicle and accident probabilities and environments.
-This serves as an input to the calculations.
-Phenomenological codes determine the response of the RPS hardware to blast, impact, fires, and reentry.
-These codes produce a set of look-up tables which are used as an inputs to determine the source term for a given accident scenario.
+8. The launch safety analysis is performed using a suite of computer codes to model various stages and phenomena of the accident sequence, radioisotope release

+("source term"), radioisotope transport and consequences.3 NASA develops the Databook for the launch vehicle and accident probabilities and environments.
+This serves as input to the calculations.
+Phenomenological codes determine the response of the RPS hardware to blast, impact, fires and re-entry.
+The codes produce a set of look-up tables, which are used as input to determine the source term for a given accident scenario.
 Typically the safety features of the RPS prevent a release of material.
 Should a release occur, the source term is transferred to a consequence suite of codes to determine how far any released material might be transported and what health effects or environmental effects might result.
-The final product of the risk assessment is a distribution of probability of accident, probability of release, possible consequences, mean values, and an estimate of the risk.
+The final product of the risk assessment is a distribution of probability of accident, probability of release, possible consequences, mean values and an estimate of the risk.